hharryyf/Connect4/README.md

 We have designed a set of connect-4 players that use different search algorithms to play the game of connect-4.
 For the Connect-Zero player, after
 1000 training games, the model can beat an MCTS player with the same playout level by 10-0.
 However, due to the lack of computing resources (I have no GPU/TPU for training), on average, only 250 training games can be played per day with the current model (a residual network with 13 residual blocks) which limits probability of obtaining highly accurate model in feasible amount of training time.
-In the future, if I have access to a better laptop, I would try to train a deeper neural network (e.g. with 18~20 residual blocks) and increase the performance of connect-zero.
+In the future, if I have access to a better laptop, I would try to train a deeper neural network (e.g. with 18~20 residual blocks) with more training games (~1e5) to increase the performance of connect-zero.

 ## Reference
 The implementation heavily referenced https://github.com/junxiaosong/AlphaZero_Gomoku